Investment and Financing

 Highlights

-Overall, U.S. investment levels in energy efficiency have fallen by roughly 18% from 2016 to 2018, likely due to a static policy environment.
+Overall, U.S. investment levels in energy efficiency increased by roughly 15% from 2015 to 2022 after years of stalled investment.

 Investments

-Many of these investments, especially ESPCs, are implemented by energy service companies, or ESCOs.
-The ESCO market is seeing a leveling of revenues at approximately $5 billion in 2011 and 2014.
-This is just a fragment of the ESCO market potential, estimated at $92-$201 billion ($2016).
+Many investments, especially ESPCs, are implemented by energy service companies, or ESCOs.
+The ESCO market is seeing a leveling of revenues at approximately $6 billion between 2011 and 2018.
+This is just a fragment of the ESCO market potential, estimated at $101-$220 billion ($2021).

-Green Bank investments have also experienced slower growth in recent years, driven mainly by investments by the Connecticut and New York Green Banks.
+Green Bank investments have nearly tripled since 2018, driven mainly by investments by the Connecticut and New York Green Banks

 20